-Supporting Documents for UK Visitor Visa
+Supporting Documents for UK Visit Visa Application

 In terms of Appendix V of the Immigration Rules, for the success of an application, it is imperative to attach necessary supporting documents for ascertaining the purpose, circumstances and bonafide of an applicant as visitor visa application is decided on the information furnished by an applicant.

 Applications are decided based on the information provided by the applicant and any other relevant circumstances at the date of decision.